 PCC is one of the most affordable Christian colleges in the nation.
-To learn more about our low cost, click here.
+To see specific costs, go to the financial information page.

-- What if I still need some form of financial assistance?
+- What if I need financial help?

 - Do I need a loan or grant to pay for college expenses?

 PCC students are normally able to pay for college without loans because of the affordable rate, Student Employment Opportunities, and scholarships available.
 In fact, a recent survey showed that most PCC students are able to graduate debt free.

 If you find yourself needing a loan, take a look at Abeka Fund loans.
 Of course, some students take advantage of personal

 loans and privately funded scholarships.
 PCC does not accept federal or state funds or government-funded state loans.